Digital Vehicle Twin: Understanding Technology and Industry

 These are engineering-grade digital twins built to optimize processes, predict failure, and simulate product performance.
 They often combine CAD data, sensor inputs, analytics, and real-time feedback to model vehicles, equipment, or entire factories.

-• Primary audience: Automotive manufacturers, factory operators, logistics managers.
+• For whom: Automotive manufacturers, factory operators, logistics managers.

 • What matters most: Integration, data granularity, simulation accuracy.